-- The Senior Director for Probation & Community Services manages and oversees the departments and program areas responsible for providing prevention and early intervention services to at-risk youth; monitoring performance accountability of Juvenile Justice Alternative Education Programs; administering and monitoring Federal Title IV-E Foster Care Program contracts for the agency and participating juvenile probation departments; and providing a continuum of care and supervision for TJJD youth released to parole. - The Medical Director provides administrative oversight of all the clinical services, including medical, dental, and psychiatric direct care provided by the University of Texas Medical Branch (UTMB) providers.
+- The Senior Director for Probation & Community Services manages and oversees the departments and program areas responsible for providing prevention and early intervention services to at-risk youth; monitoring performance accountability of Juvenile Justice Alternative Education Programs; administering and monitoring Federal Title IV-E Foster Care Program contracts for the agency and participating juvenile probation departments; overseeing the agency's Office of Interstate Compact for Juveniles (ICJ) who ensure compliance with ICJ laws and rules relating to juveniles traveling or relocating across state lines; and providing a continuum of care and supervision for TJJD youth released to parole. - The Medical Director provides administrative oversight of all the clinical services, including medical, dental, and psychiatric direct care provided by the University of Texas Medical Branch (UTMB) providers.
 This position helps to coordinate and integrate mental health services provided by TDCJ psychology staff and psychiatric services provided by UTMB staff.
 In addition, this position oversees all aspects of food and nutrition services at facilities. - The General Counsel oversees the Office of General Counsel (OGC), which provides in-house legal services for TJJD.
-Such services include providing legal counsel to the TJJD Board and agency management, including counsel regarding rules, policies, practices and proposed legislation; overseeing the publication of rules and policies; managing the youth grievance system; reviewing and preparing responses to youth appeals relating to grievance responses, disciplinary hearing findings, or the findings of abuse, neglect, and exploitation investigations; managing the functions of the release review panel, which makes decisions regarding release to parole, discharge from TJJD custody, or extended lengths of stay; conducting administrative due process hearings for youth and employees; maintaining youth records; responding to all public information requests; and overseeing any litigation involving the agency. - The Senior Director of Administration & Training oversees the management of several programs and functions.
-The agency's Juvenile Justice Training Academy (JJTA) provides training not only to TJJD employees but also to local juvenile probation departments and other juvenile justice practitioners.
-The Legal Education and Technical Assistance program area provides legal and technical assistance to juvenile justice practitioners across the state and publishes updates to the agency's legal treatise Texas Juvenile Law.
-The certification program area certifies juvenile probation and supervision officers and regulates such certifications in compliance with state law.
-The agency's Office of Interstate Compact for Juveniles (ICJ) ensures compliance with ICJ laws and rules relating to juveniles traveling or relocating across state lines.
-The human resources division performs all employment-related functions for the agency.
-The business and staff services program area is responsible for the Austin Office building management, vehicle fleet management for the agency, and other business support functions and services. - The Chief Financial Officer oversees the agency's functions relating to budget, general accounting, payroll accounting, financial claims and services, contracts and procurement, purchasing, inventory, construction services, and community juvenile justice grants.
-In addition, this position oversees the agency's research and planning division, which is responsible for collecting and analyzing data and information regarding youth involved in the juvenile justice system with a goal to identify and assist in planning effective programs and services. - The Chief Information and Technology Officer oversees all functions of the Information Technology (IT) Division, which include ensuring a secure statewide information infrastructure for the agency; maintaining and supporting various technological components at all agency locations, including the secure facilities and halfway houses; and developing, maintaining, and supporting custom applications used by agency employees, county-based juvenile probation departments, and other external partners in the juvenile justice field.
+Such services include providing legal counsel to the TJJD Board and agency management, including counsel regarding rules, policies, practices and proposed legislation; overseeing the publication of rules and policies; overseeing the legal education and technical assistance program which provides legal and technical assistance to juvenile justice practitioners across the state and publishes updates to the agency's legal treatise Texas Juvenile Law; overseeing administrative investigations regarding allegations of youth abuse, neglect, and exploitation in countyoperated, state-operated and state contractcare programs and facilities; managing the youth grievance system; reviewing and preparing responses to youth appeals relating to grievance responses, disciplinary hearing findings, or the findings of abuse, neglect, and exploitation investigations; managing the functions of the release review panel, which makes decisions regarding release to parole, discharge from TJJD custody, or extended lengths of stay; conducting administrative due process hearings for youth and employees; maintaining youth records; responding to all public information requests; and overseeing any litigation involving the agency.

+- The Chief Information and Technology Officer oversees all functions of the Information Technology (IT) Division, which include ensuring a secure statewide information infrastructure for the agency; maintaining and supporting various technological components at all agency locations, including the secure facilities and halfway houses; and developing, maintaining, and supporting custom applications used by agency employees, county-based juvenile probation departments, and other external partners in the juvenile justice field. - The Director of Youth Placement and Program Development manages the functions of the Centralized Placement Unit and the Youth Services Contracts Department.
+The position also facilitates the collaboration and development of system innovations across agency divisions to increase overall agency effectiveness and responsivity to changing youth needs. - The Director of Operational Analysis and Facility Support provides direction and guidance in strategic operations and planning.
+This position includes cross-divisional operational analysis at agency facilities to include identifying recommendations for local and system wide solutions.
+It requires frequent visits to stateoperated facilities to analyze cross-divisional operations to ensure that the necessary levels of integration, collaboration and support are in place.